spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

 Data sourced by Data Connectors can be locally materialized and accelerated using a Data Accelerator.

+A Data Accelerator will query/fetch data from a connected data source and store/update it locally in an embedded acceleration engine, such as DuckDB or SQLite.
+To set data refresh behavior, such as refreshing data on an interval see [Data Refresh](./data-refresh.md).

-Acceleration is enabled on a dataset by setting the acceleration configuration.
+Dataset acceleration is enabled by setting the acceleration configuration.
 E.g.

 ```yaml
 datasets: